Area51 Project - Mike's 2006 Powertek REV:

 It's official, winter has finally returned to the East Coast.
 After a dismal season last winter, Project REV has been revived from storage and made ready for winter.
 The machine started with relative ease even with 2 year old gas!
 I stored the sled with less than 1/4 tank and topped it off with supreme 91 on the way home.

-After a 50cm dump on Valentines Day, I gave the machine a thorough inspection and was pleased to find everything in good order.
+After a 50cm dump on Valentines Day, I gave the machine a thorough inspection and was pleased to find everything in good working order.
 Carb boots intact, reeds great, nothing missing, no loose bolts, no weird noises, etc. A service was performed spring of 2021 prior to storage which included cleaning & a full grease of the suspension.
 In February I took the machine on a shakedown run in Torbay and had an awesome and uneventful ride.

 I had a trip planned with Dad coming up in March, the only item I was weary about was the belt.
 This is the same Gates Extreme belt installed when I rebuilt the sled in 2013!
 It has a approximately 2500km on it, but it's 10 years old and showing cords.
 Replacing it now is cheap insurance against a backwoods failure and possible damage to the PTO side crank seal.